thekevinscott/Glasswing/js/templates/pages/content-panel.md

 -------------
 The radiologist may need to view a larger version of the content that is in the dynamic workspace.

-The zoom button fills the entire workspace with the specific document.
+The magnify button fills the entire workspace with the specific document.

 Machine Learning
 -------------
 Over time, the system can learn a particular radiologist's preferences for layouts.
 For instance, a radiologist might have a particular process for reading a CT vs. an MRI.

-The system will guess as to the most relevant bit of information based on a radiologist's past history and attempt to automatically display that information in the content panel.
+Mimicing the Smart Reading protocol in PACS, the Content Panel will determine the most relevant information to display for a particular modality based on a radiologist's past history.
+The panel will automatically display that information and will improve over time as it learns a radiologist's preferences.